pragmaticcoders/nodejs-interview/README.md

 ### 2. add delete skill API, along with tests
 ### 3. add update skill API, along with tests
 ### 4. add author nick to skill schema

+## notes

+- You can switch to use storage mocks in `.env` file: `USE_DB_MOCK=true`
+- tests should pass for integration tests with dockerized database and also with mocked storages